-The bill would state that its purpose is to provide legal recourse to an individual charitable donor.
-The bill would state recourse is available when, pursuant to an endowment agreement, the donor's gift restrictions are not followed.
+The bill states that its purpose is to provide legal recourse to an individual charitable donor.
+The bill states recourse is available when, pursuant to an endowment agreement, the donor's gift restrictions are not followed.

-The bill would require the recipient to be a charitable organization governing an endowment fund that must contain only property gifted by that single, individual donor.
+The bill requires the recipient to be a charitable organization governing an endowment fund that must contain only property gifted by that single, individual donor.